TU-Delft-DCC/TU-Delft-DCC.github.io/index.md

+---
-# Welcome to the DCC Guides!
+title: Welcome to the DCC Guides!
+toc: false
+---

-These guides are an initiative from TU Delft [Digital Competence Center](/docs/community/dcc.md) and aim to provide a comprehensive entrypoint to get you started with Research Computing, Research Data and Research Software at TU Delft.
+These guides are an initiative from TU Delft [Digital Competence Centre](/docs/community/dcc.md) and aim to provide a comprehensive entrypoint to get you started with Research Computing, Research Data, and Research Software at TU Delft.

 :::{.callout-note}
 ## **Disclaimer**